For Align-Pilates news and offers:

 • Non-corrosive materials

-• Powder-coated or sealed surfaces for longevity
+• Powder-coated or sealed surfaces for long life

 2. Carriage Design and Padding

-• Look for high-density foam for long-lasting comfort.
+• Choose high-density foam for long-lasting comfort.

-Carriage Size:
+Carriage Size

-Smooth Glide System:
+Smooth Glide System

 3. Spring Resistance System